mjhmilla/functionalBaseOfSupport/README.md

   - main_iorBosExample.m
   - main_pigBosExample.m

-After going through the code in these two examples (the comments will direct you to the relevant sections) you will be able to calculate the location of the FBOS model in your own dat6.
+After going through the code in these two examples (the comments will direct you to the relevant sections) you will be able to calculate the location of the fBOS model in your own dat6.

-6. For an example of how to **create** a FBOS model from data try running main_bosModelConstructionExample.m.
-If you are interested in creating your own FBOS model you will need to perform the experiments that are described in the publications mentioned in the description.
+6. For an example of how to **create** a fBOS model from data try running main_bosModelConstructionExample.m.
+If you are interested in creating your own fBOS model you will need to perform the experiments that are described in the publications mentioned in the description.

 # Notes